baskauf/practice/README.md

 I am now adding more code as @baskauf

-This is an edit that has been created by @baskaufs in his fork of the repo.
+This is an edit that has been created by @baskaufs in his fork of the repo (the master branch).

+Now I'm creating an edit on a branch of the forked version.
+Yea!!!